Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 F – LOCH CLAIR VIEWPOINT – There is no marked viewpoint here, just a beautiful point to stop along the A896 road.
 The A896 road itself is narrow (and bumpy) with only one lane for two-way traffic, and you can stop at the ‘PASSING PLACE’ sign.
 The coordinates for this exact spot are 57.56666, -5.35069.

-Loch Clair Viewpoint - Scotland Road Trip Itinerary
+Loch Clair Viewpoint on a Scotland Road Trip Itinerary

 Loch Clair Viewpoint © The Luxury Travelers